ths-rwth/smtrat/doc/markdown/tools/benchmax.md

 Some tools like SMT-RAT or Z3 can provide statistics about the solving process for each individual benchmark.
 By using the `-s` respectively `--statistics`, statistics are collected and stored in the output file.

+#### Large output

+It is recommended to aggregate statistics as much as possible inside SMT-RAT.
+However, if the output might get large, you might want to use `--use-tmp` to prevent benchmax running out of memory.

 ### Working with the results

 In the SMT-RAT repository, several tools for converting the result XML file are included: `utilities/xml2ods.py` converting it to a *Flat XML LibreOffice Calc Sheet*.
 In `utilities/evaluation` is a small python library for importing the results into Python (or a Jupyter notebook).